syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

 ---

 layout: post
-title: Populating Appointments in Syncfusion SfSchedule control for UWP
+title: Appointments in UWP Scheduler control | Syncfusion
-description: Learn how to schedule the appointment and customize different kinds of Appointments in SfSchedule control.
+description: Learn here all about Appointments support in Syncfusion UWP Scheduler (SfSchedule) control and more.
 platform: uwp
 control: SfSchedule
 documentation: ug